Community Services Division

 SAVE ON YOUR ENERGY BILLS!
 LIHEAP (Low Income Home Energy Assistance Program) can pay a one-time benefit (DVP) directly to your energy companies for you, or directly to eligible renters if all energy costs are included in your rent.
 You may also have the option of signing up for PIPP at your LIHEAP appointment – PIPP is a monthly budget plan where if you make your payments on time, it will forgive a portion of your past due balances.
 Click here for application information!
-2018 LIHEAP information
+(LIHEAP ends May 31 and will start up again in the fall) 2018 LIHEAP information